aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/_index.md

 ## [Deployment Arguments](deployment-arguments)

 You can supply arguments to your contract during deployment.
-This can have massive effects on your contract as a whole, since calculations can happen at runtime.
+This can have massive effects on your contract as a whole since calculations can happen at runtime.
 [Read more](deployment-arguments).

 ## [Variable Types](variable-types)